v-gilbert/quantumbenchmarkzoo/doc/protocol-template.md

----
+`---`
-title: my title # Title for the tab in the web browser.
-The final title will be "{title} - Quantum Benchmark Zoo"
+`title: my title # Title for the tab in the web browser.
+The final title will be "{title} - Quantum Benchmark Zoo"`
-datatable: true # Set to true if there is at least a datatable in the page
+`datatable: true # Set to true if there is at least a datatable in the page`
-description: > # Description of the page.
+`description: > # Description of the page.
 Used to set the content of the meta tag used by SEO.
-Should be one or two sentences with well chosen keywords.
+Should be one or two sentences with well chosen keywords.`
-  Presentation of the awesome protocol blablabla...
+  `Presentation of the awesome protocol blablabla... `
----

-Biggest header of the page - name your protocol/metric/framework there
+`---`

 # Protocol name

 ## Motivation